otrosien/spring-boot-xtend-demo/README.md

 # Spring Boot sample app, written in [Xtend](http://www.xtend-lang.org/).

-Using Spring-Data-REST and the HAL-Browser.
+Using Spring-Data-REST and the HAL-Browser, inspired by https://github.com/sdeleuze/spring-boot-kotlin-demo

 Run the following commands to start:

 `./gradlew bootRepackage && build/libs/spring-boot-xtend-demo.jar`